uchennajohn/uchennajohn/README.md

 ## 👋 Hi, I Am John

-- I am a Mechanical Engineer interested Web Application Development  especially in Node.JS
+- I am a Fullstack Web Developer with special interest in Web Application Development using Node.JS
 - I have worked from 2017 to 2020 on the [Copernicus project](https://en.wikipedia.org/wiki/Copernicus_Programme) for the ESA, European Space Agency, as a Fullstack Developer.
 - [Docker Captain](https://www.docker.com/captains/francesco-ciulla) since June 2021
 - I have interviewed 185+ Developers on my [YouTube Channel](https://youtu.be/Wh6r6xHPEIg).